 You are a guest in the assigned school, and the expectation is to support school policies and personnel.
 The following of all school rules and regulations are a requirement.
-This is the time to observe, interact and reflect on all aspects of the classroom and school community.
+This is the time to observe, interact, engage, and reflect on all aspects of the classroom and school community.
 In general, expect to join the life of the school.

-- Maintain professionalism at all times, including dress, attitude, communication, and confidentiality. - Apply professional ethics to relations with students, staff, special teachers, building and grounds maintenance staff, office staff, and other school community members. - Assume responsibility for the quality of the placement experience by being a thoughtful observer, reflective future educator, and by displaying self-reliance, desire, enthusiasm, and initiative.
+- Maintain professionalism at all times, including dress, attitude, communication, and confidentiality. - Adhere to professional ethics (Educator Code of Ethics) to relations with students, staff, special teachers, building and grounds maintenance staff, office staff, and other school community members. - Assume responsibility for the quality of the placement experience by being a thoughtful observer, reflective future educator, and by displaying self-reliance, desire, enthusiasm, and initiative.
 Seek out new involvement possibilities and ask for new assignments or responsibilities. - Be punctual and prepared each day.
 Notify your partner teacher and the TCU Field Supervisor as soon as possible if you are sick or in case of an emergency. - Communicate with the TCU Field Supervisor about problems, progress, and visitation/observation times.
 If you have ANY concerns or problems, discuss them with your partner teacher first.
-If you cannot resolve the issue in this manner, call, text or email your TCU Field Supervisor immediately! - Upon approval, develop detailed written lesson plans; review and discuss the lesson plans with the partner teacher in advance of delivery of the lesson. - Observe the instructional strategies of the partner teacher and the classroom management techniques employed. - Learn the names of the students in the assigned class (es), as well as the relevant staff members of the school. - Be reflective on all aspects of the classroom and school environment throughout field experience observations; submit reflective paper upon completion. - Submit appropriate documentation of field experience observations: location, days/times, signature (see appendix for form).
+If you cannot resolve the issue in this manner, call, text or email your TCU Field Supervisor immediately! - Participate in co-teaching experiences - Upon approval, develop detailed written lesson plans; review and discuss the lesson plans with the partner teacher in advance of delivery of the lesson. - Observe the instructional strategies of the partner teacher and the classroom management techniques employed. - Learn the names of the students in the assigned class (es), as well as the relevant staff members of the school. - Be reflective on all aspects of the classroom and school environment throughout field experiences; submit a detailed written reflection that is unique from each experience that identifies educational practices observed and/or experienced. - Submit all required documentation of field experience observations: location, days/times, signatures (see appendix for form).
 Maintain copies for own files.